 Not only this you can run Partimage Linux cloning software as a part of your system or as stand-alone from live SystemRescueCD.
 This feature is beneficial for systems that cannot be booted.
 What’s best Partimage open-source cloning software only copies data from a used portion of the partition.

 - Fast and easy to use

-- Created image can be easily written to a CD-R
+- The created image can be easily written to a CD-R

-- Useful in installing multiple identical system image.
+- Useful in installing multiple identical system images.

-Successor of Partimage is FSArchiver.
-This system tool allows to save content of file system to a compressed archive file.
+The successor of Partimage is FSArchiver.
+This system tool allows saving the content of the file system to a compressed archive file.
 Plus, the file system can be restored on a partition with different size and file system.
 FSArchiver Linux cloning software creates file system when data is extracted to partitions.
 It is released under GPL-v2 license and it can extract an archive to a partition smaller than the original as long as space is available.

 - Safe and flexible file system backup/ deployment tool.